 No matter which tool you choose, remember that automation is a tactic, not a strategy.
 Not every email belongs in a sequence.
 Sending a generic, multi-step follow-up to a warm lead or an existing customer can do more harm than good.
 The most successful sequences are highly targeted and feel personal.
 Before you automate, take the time to understand your audience and what they actually want to hear from you.
 The goal is to start a conversation, and that often requires a human touch that automation alone can’t replicate.

-How to Set Up an Email Sequence in Gmail
+How to Set Up a Simple Multi-Step Sequence in Gmail

 Once you've picked a tool, getting your first sequence running is a straightforward process.
 It breaks down into four simple steps, all manageable right from your inbox.
 You don't need to be a technical expert to automate your follow-ups and get more replies.
 Let's walk through exactly how to set it up.